big-andy-coates/classgraph_bug/README.md

 ## Workaround

-Simple, just have at least one resource and one test-resource, and of course at least one class.
+Simple, just have at least one resource and one test-resource.

 You can prove this by creating a file locally in `src/main/resources` and `src/test/resources`, and re-running the test.